-Managed Backup as a Service: What MSPs Should Be Offering in 2026
+Managed Backup as a Service: The UK MSP Guide for 2026

 Ask most MSP clients what their backup situation looks like and you'll hear one of three answers.
 The first is "we've got something in place" — said with the unwarranted confidence of someone who set it up three years ago and hasn't looked at it since.
 The second is "IT handles it" — which, when you press further, turns out to mean a USB drive that gets swapped once a week if anyone remembers.
 The third, and most concerning, is a long pause followed by "that's a good question."